Weighted Circle Fusion: Ensembling Circle Representation from Different Object Detection Results: Abstract

 \section{Abstract}

 Recently, the use of circle representation has emerged as a method to improve the identification of spherical objects (such as glomeruli, cells, and nuclei) in medical imaging studies.
 In traditional bounding box-based object detection, combining results from multiple models improves accuracy, especially when real-time processing isn't crucial.
 Unfortunately, this widely adopted strategy is not readily available for combining circle representations.
 In this paper, we propose Weighted Circle Fusion (WCF), a simple approach for merging predictions from various circle detection models.
 Our method leverages confidence scores associated with each proposed bounding circle to generate averaged circles.
-Our method undergoes thorough evaluation on a proprietary dataset for glomerular detection in object detection within whole slide imaging (WSI).
-The findings reveal a performance gain of 5\%, respectively, compared to existing ensemble methods.
-Furthermore, the Weighted Circle Fusion technique not only improves the precision of object detection in medical images but also notably decreases false detections, presenting a promising direction for future research and application in pathological image analysis.
+We evaluate our method on a proprietary dataset for glomerular detection in whole slide imaging (WSI) and find a performance gain of 5\% compared to existing ensemble methods.
+Additionally, we assess the efficiency of two annotation methods—fully manual annotation and a human-in-the-loop (HITL) approach—in labeling 200,000 glomeruli.
+The HITL approach, which integrates machine learning detection with human verification, demonstrated remarkable improvements in annotation efficiency.
+The Weighted Circle Fusion technique not only enhances object detection precision but also notably reduces false detections, presenting a promising direction for future research and application in pathological image analysis.
+The source code has been made publicly available at https://github.com/hrlblab/WeightedCircleFusion

-\keywords{Medical Imaging \and Ensemble Methods \and Circle Representation \and Weighted Circle Fusion}
+\keywords{Medical Imaging, Ensemble Methods, Circle Representation, Weighted Circle Fusion}

-\section{Introduction}
+\section{INTRODUCTION}